gulixeliota/8_Week_SQL_Challenge/Week2_Pizza_Runner/D. Pricing and Ratings.md

 # Solution

-- View the complete syntax [here]().
+- View the complete syntax [here](https://github.com/gulixeliota/8_Week_SQL_Challenge/blob/main/Week2_Pizza_Runner/source_code/D.%20Pricing%20and%20Ratings.sql).

 ***

 ## D. Pricing and Ratings

-**1.If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**
+**1.If a Meat Lovers pizza costs 12 USD and Vegetarian costs 10 USD 0 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**

 ```sql
 SELECT